-Joanna Huling is a Maryland-based performer and educator in the greater Baltimore-Washington Metro area.
+Joanna Huling is a versatile and dynamic percussionist and drummer in the Washington D.C./Baltimore region.
 She has performed throughout the United States and Europe, with venues including the John F. Kennedy Center for the Performing Arts, The Music Center at Strathmore, Maryland Theatre, Maryland Hall for the Creative Arts, and Schlesinger Hall among many others.